robot3-track/worldchannels/README.md

 ![First Screenshot](Screenshot%202026-06-23%20182943.png)
-# Global Broadcast Network & 2026 World Cup Hub
+# Global Broadcast Network

-A high-performance, real-time IPTV streaming dashboard designed for the 2026 World Cup and global sports events.
+A high-performance, real-time IPTV streaming dashboard designed for the global news & sports events.
 This application provides a unified interface to access sports feeds, national broadcasters, and real-time news from across the globe.

 ## Core Features